Francois Viljoen artist / sculptor / art teacher

 Even as a teenager he communicated his experiences and understanding of life in graphics and sculptures.
 François paints mostly in oil, but also acrylic, sculpts with ceramic and plasticine clay, plaster, etc, casts in bronze or resin, and draws in many different media.

-He describes his animal theme work as “Songs” and the human themed artwork (e.g. “Performers” series) as “Shouts”.
+He describes his animal-themed work as “Songs” and the human-themed artwork (e.g. his “Performers” series) as “Shouts”.

 Vryheid, South Africa